Manthan933/Manthan/README.md

 ### Description 👇

-We will provide an online testing platform which can be used to conduct tests wrapped with all necessary precautions to reduce the chances of cheating.
-Here the educator will can create classes and test on web portal and all the questions will be randomly distributed among the students resulting in large number of sets.
+We provide an online testing platform which can be used to conduct tests which are wrapped with all the necessary precautions to reduce the chances of cheating.
+Here, the educator can create classes and tests on a web portal and all the entered questions will be randomly distributed among the students resulting in large number of sets.

 ### Features 🔎